Rolling with modular symmetry: quintessence and de Sitter in heterotic orbifolds: Mapping the modular de Sitter landscape

 \subsubsection{Impact of modular invariance.}

 To conclude this subsection, we investigate whether modular symmetry plays an essential role in our results.
-To this end, we explicitly break modular invariance in the potential and repeat our search.
+To this end, we explicitly break modular invariance in the potential\footnote{To this end, we modified the non-perturbative contribution to the superpotential~\eqref{eq:Wgc} as $W_{\mathrm{gc}} = \Omega_{1}(S)H_{1}(\tau)+\Omega_{2}(S)H_{2}(\tau)$.
+In this way, the superpotential~\eqref{eq:fullW} does not transform as a modular form with modular weight $-1$, breaking modular invariance.} and repeat our search.
 We find that the appearance of \textit{tachyonic axion} saddle points is strongly suppressed: out of $10^5$ candidate critical points, only eight such saddles occur without modular invariance, compared to $970$ in the modular-invariant case.
 This striking difference suggests that modular symmetry is not merely a consistency requirement, but actively shapes the vacuum structure and the presence of cosmologically relevant saddles.